Gardelegen massacre

-One thousand and sixteen prisoners, of whom the largest number were Poles, were burned alive or shot trying to escape.
+One thousand and sixteen people, of whom the largest number were Poles, were burned alive or shot trying to escape.
 The crime was discovered two days later by Company F, 2nd Battalion, 405th Infantry Regiment, U.S. 102nd Infantry Division, when the U.S. Army occupied the area.
 Eleven prisoners were found alive – seven Poles, three Russians and a Frenchman.
 The testimonies of survivors were collected and published by Melchior Wańkowicz in 1969, in the book From Stołpców to Cairo.
 Gardelegen became a part of the newly established German Democratic Republic in 1947 and is now in Saxony-Anhalt, Germany.

-Details

-The discovery of the massacre seems to have been by chance.
-The consensus account is that American Lieutenant Emerson Hunt, a liaison officer between 102nd Infantry Division headquarters and the 701st Tank Battalion, was captured by German forces on April 14, 1945, and bluffed the German forces defending the town of Gardelegen into believing that American tanks were approaching the city.
-This induced the German commander to surrender to the American forces.
-The Americans arrived at the site before the Germans had time to bury all of the bodies.
+The Atrocity

-On April 3–4, following the U.S. Army's crossing of the Rhine River and push into Germany, the SS camp administration at Dora-Mittelbau had ordered the evacuation of prisoners from the main camp and a number of its affiliated subcamps.
-The goal was to transport the inmates by train or by foot to the other north German concentration camps: Bergen-Belsen, Sachsenhausen, or Neuengamme.
+On April 3–4, following the U.S. Army's crossing of the Rhine River and push into Germany, the SS camp administration at Dora-Mittelbau ordered the evacuation of prisoners from the main camp and a number of its affiliated subcamps.
+They intended to transport the inmates, by train or by foot, to the other north German concentration camps: Bergen-Belsen, Sachsenhausen, or Neuengamme.

-Within days, some 4,000 prisoners from Mittelbau-Dora, its satellite camps, and from the Neuengamme subcamp Hannover-Stöcken arrived in the Gardelegen area, where they had to deboard from the freight cars because the trains could not advance any further due to air raid damage to the rail lines.
-Greatly outnumbered by the prisoners, the SS guards began recruiting auxiliary forces from the local fire department, the air force, the aged home guard, the Hitler Youth, and other organizations to watch over the inmates.
+Within days, some 4,000 people held in the Mittelbau-Dora camp, its satellite camps, and from the Hannover-Stöcken subcamp of Neuengamme arrived in the Gardelegen area, where they had to deboard from the freight cars because the trains could not advance any further due to air raid damage to the rail lines.
+Greatly outnumbered by the prisoners, the SS guards began recruiting auxiliary forces from the local fire department, the air force, the aged home guard, the Hitler Youth, and other organizations, to watch over the inmates.

 On April 13, more than a thousand prisoners, many of them sick and too weak to march any further, were taken from the town of Gardelegen to a large barn on the Isenschnibbe estate and forced inside the building.
 The assembled guards then barricaded the doors and set fire to gasoline-soaked straw.
-Prisoners who escaped the conflagration by digging under the barn's walls were killed by the guards.
+Those who escaped the conflagration by digging under the barn's walls were killed by the guards.
 The next day, the SS and local auxiliaries returned to dispose of the evidence of their crime.
 They planned to incinerate what remained of the bodies and the barn, and kill any survivors of the blaze.
 The swift advance of the 102nd Infantry Division, however, prevented the SS and its accomplices from completely carrying out this plan.